Tremors (franchise): Future

 In a podcast with Bloody Disgusting, Gross mentioned that "part of me that feels that Universal Home Entertainment might've had enough of Tremors", though he followed up by saying "The door is still open for an eighth Tremors.
 It may seem unlikely by what people see on the screen, but it is possible.
 There could be an eighth.
 And if there were, and if it were an interesting story, I would be up for it because Burt is always a great deal of fun.
 It would depend on his physicality.
 How much they want me to do.
 If it's in another two years, I'll be 75 years old.
 So I will continue to hope and pray that I stay in shape, to do what is asked of me – if it is asked of me."
 Gross later said on Facebook "There are no guarantees, but for those who wonder aloud if this is the final film, I will say what I have said before: SALES drive sequels.
 Show biz is 5% show and 95% business, so if this latest addition to the Tremors franchise, sells well, Universal Studios Hollywood will follow the money, and Universal Pictures Home Entertainment may will [sic] be back for more."
+In April 2025, it was announced that Stampede Entertainment had reclaimed the rights to the original screenplay and are discussing a “return to Perfection” sequel, with hopes of getting Kevin Bacon to return as Val.